ar-pavel/WC-University-Portal/README.md

 # WC University Management System

-  WC University is an Imginary University and this project is to maintain this university.
+  WC University is an Imginary University and this project is to maintain this university as a course projcet of `Advance Java`.

 ### Mudules:

 #####  1. Student View
    - View Registered courses by him/her
    - View current CGPA, number of credits completed